shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 > Token validation request for UUID tokens

 Security Weakness:
-> Currently there is no white listing check on TokenID (UUID Token) during token validation.
-All tokenIDs are considered in correct form, which could result in expensive DB lookout to check the correctness of the Token_ID.
+> Currently there is no white listing check on Token_ID (UUID Token) during token validation.
+All tokenIDs are considered in correct form, which could result in expensive DB lookup to check the correctness of the Token_ID.

 Counter Measures:
-> Rate Limiting
+> Whitelisting

 Extra:
 >  Probability: Medium

->   Impact: Medium
+>   Impact: Low

 >   Related Info: